 Will Eurasian industrial designs be better financially than national applications?

 The fee for filing an application will be 20 thousand Russian rubles (about $270).
 If several designs are submitted in one application – 10 thousand rubles for each subsequent industrial design from the second to the tenth and 5 thousand rubles for the subsequent ones.

 For registration and publication, the fee will be 15 thousand rubles and an additional 7.5 thousand rubles for each industrial design from the second to the tenth and 3.75 thousand rubles for each subsequent one.

 Thus, the official fees for filing an application with one design will be $470-480.

 The maintenance fee will be 7 thousand rubles for the first renewal period and 14.5 thousand for the renewal for the fifth period.

-The official fees of national applications are significantly lower.
-So, filing application and registration of an industrial design in Russia is about $90, in Belarus and Kazakhstan – $120, Azerbaijan – $25.
+The official fees for national applications are significantly lower.
+So, filing an application and registration of an industrial design in Russia is about $90, in Belarus and Kazakhstan – $120, Azerbaijan – $25.

 But, in addition to official fees, there are costs for the services of lawyers.
 And in the case of national applications, this is payment for services in each country separately.